EvergreenBasenjiClub/BasenjiOwnersManual/manuscript/Reference-Library.md

 _THE WINDHOUND_---bi monthly, a publication on sighthounds.
 4401 Zephyr ST., Wheat Ridge, CO  80033 3299

-## BOOKS
+## Books

 The following books are available at your local bookstore or thru Amazon.com.
 Another convenient source is through book vendors at dog shows.

 _THE BASENJI STACKED AND MOVING_---Robert Cole, ISBN: 0920939007 on Amazon.com

 _FULA: BASENJI FROM THE JUNGLE_---Veronica Tudor-Williams.
 Order from THE BASENJI

 _THE BASENJI: OUT OF AFRICA TO YOU_---Susan Coe.
 Doral Publications, PO BOX 596, Wilsonville, OR 97070. $24.95.
 Also on Amazon.com  ISBN: 0944875424